COMMERCIAL ART (CAR)

 This course consists of two specific painting methods, the venetian and flemish, which covers a wide range of painting principles the student can incorporate into his/her own painting style.

-This is course is designed to provide an understanding of basic color processes.
-Negative exposure and developing, basic scanning, digital exposure and digital color printing will enable the student to develop sufficient technical skills necessary to produce "quality" images.
+This course is designed to provide an understanding of basic color photographic processes.
+Negative exposure, basic scanning, digital exposure and digital color printing will enable the student to develop sufficient technical skills necessary to produce "quality" images.
 The subjective definition of "quality" images will be explored through class assignments and critiques.
-Access to a manually adjustable 35mm camera is recommended.
+Access to a manually adjustable DSLR camera is recommended.

 CAR261 - Independent Study I Credits: 3

 Field Work in Commercial Art allows the student to pursue an independent study, individually under supervision, to specialize in an area not covered in Commercial Art courses.